dstmodders/docker-terraria-server/README.md

 ### Official

 > [!IMPORTANT]
-> By default, the official [Terraria] server stores worlds in the home
+> By default, the official [Terraria] server stores worlds in
-> directory: `/home/terraria/.local/share/Terraria/Worlds/`.
-We have changed the
+> `/home/terraria/.local/share/Terraria/Worlds/`.
+We have changed the default
-> default path to `/data/worlds/` instead to simplify the mounting process.
+> path to `/data/worlds/` instead to simplify the mounting process.

 - [Docker Run (official)](#docker-run-official)
 - [Docker Compose (official)](#docker-compose-official)